aslam7/attendance-portal/README.md

 # attendance-portal

-This application will be used to maintain and manage student attendance.
+This application is used to maintain and manage student attendance.